Ethical Sourcing & Social Responsibility Policy

 Reporting Violations: Violations of BBUSA’s Ethical Sourcing & Social Responsibility Policy can be reported confidentially in a local language.
 If you have knowledge that any of these standards are being violated, you are encouraged to report the issue by calling “The Network” at 1-866-458-5428.

-Confidentiality, Privacy and Security: BBUSA trusts suppliers with confidential information, and expect our suppliers to protect it just as carefully as BBUSA would.
+Confidentiality, Privacy and Security: BBUSA trusts suppliers with confidential information, and expects our suppliers to protect it just as carefully as BBUSA would.
 Suppliers must comply with applicable security and privacy laws, regulations and retention requirements, and to ensure that they have appropriate technical and security controls in place to protect BBUSA confidential information.
 Confidential information means all non-public BBUSA data, including: business plans, pricing strategies, marketing plans, team member personal information, guest personal information and intellectual property.
 Suppliers may not outsource, disclose, share, or use this information outside the requirements defined in their contractual or non-disclosure agreement with BBUSA.
 Unauthorized disclosures could harm BBUSA, breach the supplier’s contract, or may even be illegal.

 It is not possible in a document of this nature to cover the full range of possible associate activities.
 Nor is it possible to enforce ethical behavior with a set of rules.
 Upholding a high standard of business conduct is the responsibility of BBUSA and each individual associate.
 Often answering such simple questions as “Is this course of action good for the Company?” and “Can I justify it?” or referring to the basic guiding principle, “Am I doing what is right?” will provide guidance.